Faculty of Arts

 Coaches who help Faculty of Arts students improve their writing and develop vital academic skills.
 Meetings take place online or in person, at any stage of your writing process – from brainstorming to polishing final drafts.
 Coaches also support academic skills, such as time management or exam preparation.
 You can search for a topic and book a one-on-one appointment or register for a drop-in session.

-The Faculty of Arts has a designated and licensed career counsellor offering one-on-one, confidential counselling sessions and customized sharing group sessions to assist Faculty of Arts Students in developing personal strengths, resilience, and academic/career well being.
+The Faculty of Arts has a designated and licensed career-focused counsellor offering one-on-one, confidential counselling sessions and customized group sessions to assist Faculty of Arts Students in developing personal strengths, resilience, and academic/career well-being.
+The goal of this counselling service is to help students develop a healthy career identity.

 To book an appointment: